macOS Homebrew Installation

 Removing FreeSWITCH™

 Consider backing up modified or new configuration files you created!
-FreeSWITCH™ is completely removed by deleting the /usr/local/freeswitch and /usr/local/src/freeswitch directories using the Finder (drag to trash) or in Terminal:
+FreeSWITCH™ is completely removed by deleting the freeswitch directories from /opt and /opt/src OR /usr/local and /usr/local/src using the Finder (drag to trash) or in Terminal:

 brew uninstall freeswitch